 The Community Services chapter offers a platform to provide and develop critical infrastructure, services, and access as the City of Bloomington grows and changes.
 This chapter highlights the government services and partnerships that contribute to the governmental structure.
 The chapter also provides a brief synopsis of the economic functions and goals of the City.
-Overall this chapter supports Objective 1: Support Comprehensive Community Services and Economic Vibrancy.
+Overall this chapter supports the following Vision Statement principles: